ga4gh/va-spec/schema/va-spec/core-im/def/Document.rst

 **Computational Definition**

-A discrete, independent argument relevant to the validity of the Proposition assessed or put forth as true in a Statement.
-This argument is based on an interpretation of one or more pieces of information as evidence (i.e. Evidence Items).
+a representation of a physical or digital document

     **Information Model**

-Some EvidenceLine attributes are inherited from :ref:`InformationEntity`.
+Some Document attributes are inherited from :ref:`InformationEntity`.

     .. list-table::
        :class: clean-wrap